Majority is not Needed: A Counterstrategy to Selfish Mining: Responding to a Piggybacking Strategy

-A deviant pool may decide to change its behavior in response to another pool implementing the piggybacking strategy.
-We next show that even the possibility of a piggybacking pool is sufficient to deter the implementation of deviant strategies and thus decrease the revenue of deviant pools.
-Recall that in Section~\ref{sec:piggyback} we have introduced the notion of a slowdown.
-We say that a slowdown is a {\em sufficient slowdown} if applying a piggybacking attack once such a slowdown is detected yields a successful outcome, {\i.e.}, an outcome where all the profit goes to the piggybacking pool.
+The coexistence of a deviant pool and an active piggybacking pool is not a state of equilibrium, as the deviant pool can increase its own profit by becoming honest and thereby invalidating the piggybacking pool.
+As a result, the presence of a piggybacking pool acts as a deterrent to deviant mining, decreasing their revenue.
+This shift benefits honest miners by increasing their overall share of the rewards.
+In Section~\ref{sec:piggyback} we introduced the notion of a slowdown.
+We say that a slowdown is a {\em sufficient slowdown} if applying a piggybacking strategy once such a slowdown is detected yields an outcome where all profit goes to the piggybacking pool.